Search the Graduate POS Manual

 Graduate students from other majors minoring in English Department graduate majors

-If you are a graduate student from another major, you may obtain a graduate minor in any of the English Department graduate majors.
+If you are a graduate student from another major, you may obtain a graduate minor in an English Department graduate majors at the same or lower degree level as your major.
 To do so, you first need to find an English Department graduate faculty member in the appropriate major to help you identify the required minor courses and to serve on your POS committee.
 That professor’s name and approval/signature as well as that of the DOGE in the English Department are required when you submit required forms and the Graduate College POSC form in your AccessPlus account.

 Graduate minor requirements for the MA and PhD programs